The English Toy Cocker Spaniel is quiet, reserved, and reclusive, but he can have that naughty streak as well.

 Reputable breeders are knowledgeable about their dogs and care about what happens to them.

-Avoid buying puppies from advertisements in the newspaper or from pet stores.
+Avoid buying puppies from advertisements in the newspaper or pet stores.
 These can be channels for puppy farmers or backyard breeders.

 The resulting puppies are often physically compromised, unhealthy, and often show abnormal behavior caused by the early stress.

-You cannot tell whether a puppy comes from a puppy mill or from a backyard breeder, so it’s better to just avoid them altogether.
+You cannot tell whether a puppy comes from a puppy mill or a backyard breeder, so it’s better to just avoid them altogether.

 3 Little-Known Facts About English Toy Cocker Spaniel Puppies

 - English Toy Cocker Spaniels do not handle heat very well and need to be monitored on hot days.
 It’s recommended that he reside in an air-conditioned dwelling.

 - Separation anxiety is a common problem in the English Toy Cocker Spaniel.
 He can become destructive when he is separated from his owners for a long period.

 - For the dog’s safety, the English Toy Cocker Spaniel should be kept on a leash whenever he is walked.
 He should also have a fully fenced yard.